kartik2406/product-info/README.md

 ```

 7. Install lodash.
-8. Use the same query inside the page that should fetch list of products.
+8. Use the same query inside the page that should fetch list of products, this data will be passed as props to the component.
+Use it to display the product list.

+9. Setting up CMS
+Install these two dependencies `netlify-cms gatsby-plugin-netlify-cms` and add `gatsby-plugin-netlify-cms` to gatsby-config.

+10. Create `static` folder at project root, inside it create admin folder.
+The admin folder should contain [config.yml](https://www.netlifycms.org/docs/start-with-a-template/)

+11. Visit `http://localhost:8000/admin/`, you would be prompted to login with git.
+Once done you will be shown the CMS UI.
+Here you will see the products which we have already added as part of previos steps.
+You can also edit, add , delete products.

+12. Once you add or remove products, changes will be auto saved to master, and netlify will trigger a new build , you will be able to see your changes.